xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 as the `master` branch.

-With each upstream release, while on the `originals` branch, fuly remove the content and extract the newly released archive.
+With each upstream release, while on the `originals` branch, fully remove the content and extract the newly released archive.

 Then merge the update `originals` branch into the `xpack` branch.